Join the nurturing Resilience Membership for just £39/month

 Often well meaning health conscious people unintentionally switch to a high oxalate diet in an attempt to improve their health.
 They eat dark chocolate to reduce their sugar intake, give up cows dairy and start consuming almond milk, they have spinach smoothies and turmeric and ginger shots.
 All of which are high oxalate foods and when you add the content of these foods up, you may be consuming several 100mg of oxalates per day.

 If you are someone who has always believed that an abundance of vegetables is good for you and if you are like me, a lover of green tea, dark chocolate and salad.
-Following a low oxalate diet is going to challenge some of your belief systems about food.
-But I promise you that it is possible to change your point of view and you may reap the rewards if you are open to it.
+Following a low oxalate diet can sometimes invite a shift in how we think about “healthy eating,” particularly when individual tolerance differs

 Symptoms of oxalate dumping may include: